pybpc/walrus/docs/source/api.rst

       :type: str

-      Function name, as the original *left-hand-side* variable name from assignment expression.
+      Function name, as the original *left-hand-side* variable name from the assignment expression.

    .. attribute:: uuid
       :type: str

-      UUID text in the function name to avoid renaming existing functions.
+      UUID text in the function name to avoid name collision with existing functions.

    .. attribute:: keyword
-      :type: Union[Literal['global'], Literal['nonlocal']]
+      :type: Literal[\'global\', \'nonlocal\']

       Scope manipulation keyword.
 If :attr:`name` is declared in *global* namespace, then it will be ``'global'``, else ``'nonlocal'``.